Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Model

-where $F(t, \cdot, \cdot)$ is a function of the current distancing cost $c_{i}(t)$ and the current distancing level $d_{i}(t)$ of individual $i$, and (iii) at each $t_{n}$ with $n \in \{ 1, \dots, N \}$, $c_{i}$ is right-continuous.
-At $t=0$ and at any point of jump discontinuity of $c_{i}$, we assume that $c_{i}(t)$ is given.\footnote{We allow for such discrete jumps to accommodate holidays (in which the distancing costs discretely jump) or changes in social-distancing policies (that also discretely affect the distancing costs).} We assume that $c_{i}(0)$ is independent of $i$ and denote it $c_{0}$.
-A clarification is in order: While $c_i(t)$ may depend on the identity of an individual $i$, the environment is symmetric due to the common law of motion $F$ and the common initial cost $c_0$.
-Differences in the cost among agents might, however, arise due to variations in the choice of distancing.
+where $F(t, \cdot, \cdot)$ is a function of $i$'s current distancing cost $c_{i}(t)$ and her current distancing level $d_{i}(t)$;\footnote{To focus on the effect of distancing fatigue (i.e., the effect of current distancing on future distancing costs), we do not consider the case in which an individual's distancing cost depends on the distancing levels of the other individuals.
+For such a peer effect, see \citet*{McAdams_Song_Zou_23}.} and (iii) at each $t_{n}$ with $n \in \{ 1, \dots, N \}$, $c_{i}$ is right-continuous.
+At $t=0$ and at any point $t$ of jump discontinuity of $c_{i}$, the value of $c_{i}(t)$ is exogenously given.
+Discrete jumps allow to accommodate holidays (in which the distancing costs discretely jump) or changes in social-distancing policies (that also discretely affect the distancing costs).
+In addition, we assume that $c_{i}(0)$ is independent of $i$ and denote it $c_{0}$.
+A clarification is in order.
+While $c_i(t)$ may depend on the identity of an individual $i$, the environment is symmetric due to the common law of motion $F$ and the common initial cost $c_0$.
+Differences in the cost among individuals might, however, arise due to variations in the choice of distancing.